National Mutual Acceptance (NMA)

 - Approval letter from lead NMA-certified HREC; and any correspondence such as amendment approvals from lead HREC acknowledging ethical oversight of NT sites if applicable and if not included on original approval letter.

 Submission documents should be combined as one pdf and emailed to NTHREC@menzies.edu.au

 NMA review process

-The Chair will either issue a reciprocal approval letter based on the prior NMA approval or refer the application to the appropriate NT HREC for further review.
+The Chair will either issue a reciprocal approval letter acknowledging the prior NMA ethics approval or refer the application to the NT HREC for further review.